camec-mechanical-solutionscamec-mechanical-solutions

 Plastic waste is produced both by private citizens inside their homes and by industrial or artisanal plants and can therefore be classified as both urban waste and special waste.

 This classification affects their treatment: urban plastic waste, separated directly by users and sent to the appropriate collection bins, is automatically sent to the recycling centres.
 Here they are subjected to an initial selection, necessary to eliminate any non-plastic components present within them, and then further divided, separating the lighter plastics (such as PE and PP) from the heavier ones (PET and PVC).
 The different types of plastic, sometimes differentiated also on the basis of their colour, are then washed, separated, centrifuged and ground, to obtain chips or flakes with uniform size, which can then be reused in various ways.
-This complex set of operations is carried out with different types of shredders ( trituratori ) and granulators ( granulatori ) , which vary according to the type of plastic treated and the intended use of the recycled plastic.
+This complex set of operations is carried out with different types of shredders and granulators , which vary according to the type of plastic treated and the intended use of the recycled plastic.

 Industrial plastic waste undergoes a similar treatment, but the legislation that concerns them is more stringent, since the law establishes limits on the delivery of special waste in the various plants.
 Each disposal plant must comply with particular constraints that limit the quantity and quality of waste that can be treated internally, in compliance with the AIA (Integrated Environmental Authorization); also for this reason, special waste can be disposed of in factories located anywhere, while urban waste must necessarily be treated in the province or region in which it was produced.